 The alpine associations as touristic users and at the same time traditional protectors of the Alps are situated in the middle of this area of tension.
 On the one hand they have to develop their own activities – tours, huts, trails, mobility – as environmentally friendly as possible, on the other hand they have to stand up for the protection of the alpine landscapes and habitats as well as for a concrete and comprehensible policy of environment at a higher ranking level, e. g. in the fields of climate protection and energy.

-The commission of nature protection and alpine spacial planning carries on the technical exchange of knowledge between the single alpine associations, develops positions and strategies for the CAA regarding alpine issues of nature and environment, deals with the encouragement of the implementation of the Alpine Convention and realizes events, especially in the fields of information and raising awareness among mountaineers.
+The commission of nature protection and alpine spacial planning carries on the technical exchange of knowledge between the single alpine associations, develops joint positions and strategies for the CAA regarding alpine issues of nature and environment, deals with the encouragement of the implementation of the Alpine Convention and realizes common tools, especially in the fields of information and raising awareness among mountaineers.

 Artifical snow making (2016)